Our Current Location

 Time and Billing

 Our goal is to provide good value for our services.
 To help achieve good value, we bill for our “Effective Time” on the job.
-When the work is common (eg replace the heating element on a front access water heater), we use the Spader Manual to find the standard shop hours and use them to adjust our actual time spent with consideration of any unusual circumstances (eg element is broken apart inside the tank and must be fished out).
+When the work is common (eg replace the heating element on a front access water heater), we use a shop time manual to find the standard shop hours and use them to adjust our actual time spent with consideration of any unusual circumstances (eg element is broken apart inside the tank and must be fished out).
 If the job is not standard (eg secure a broken awning for safe travel), we bill straight time minus any slack time (eg rest breaks, off topic chatting, researching things we should already know, etc).
 Again, the goal is to make sure if we were the customer, we would walk away with the impression we were treated fairly.